kizcas/MitoToolNGS/README.md

 ===================================
 ##Introduction

-MitoToolNGS written in C++ and running on various operation systems (e.g. Windows, Linux, Mac), is designed for data analysis of mitochondrial DNA of Next generation sequencing.
+MitoToolNGS written in Python and C++ and running on various operation systems (e.g. Windows, Linux, Mac), is designed for data analysis of mitochondrial DNA of Next generation sequencing.
 It utilizes [PhyloTree][1] and [DomeTree][2] as the haplogrouping references of mtDNAs of human and domestic animals, respectively.

 MitoToolNGS is licensed under GPLv3, and under development.